adhv45/ProjectFolio/README.md

 # ProjectFolio
-A platform where students can update about there projects.
-Other can discuss about the project here.
+A platform to promote open source software where anyone can add their projects for open source development and interested people can contribute and discuss about the projects.